riccardomarin/SHREC19_matching_humans/README.md

 This repository contains:
 - all shapes in .mat format
 - groundtruth matches
-- evaluation code used to generate curves plots of our paper
+- evaluation code that generates curves plots shown in the paper

 We also provide an example (the functional map matchings) to test that the code runs correctly.